 It is always important to pay yourself first before purchasing other luxuries.

-Create a 50/30/20 budget with your after-tax income - it all starts with writing down everything you plan to spend for the month.
+Create a 50/30/20 budget.
+Determine your after-tax income, then write down everything you plan to spend for the month.

 Track your spending.
 Keep the accuracy of all your expenses down to a T. Make sure you track every cent that leaves your account.
 This also helps you know exactly which category you may not be calculating correctly.